arturivan/cloudnative/README.md

           imagePullPolicy: Always
 ```

+- Created Kubernetes secrets for RABBITMQ_DEFAULT_USER and ORDER_QUEUE_USERNAME.
+The manifest now references the Kubernetes secrets

 Fixing RabbitMQ Deployment Issues

 - Solved Erlang syntax error and failed deployments - a dot was missing and Rabbitmq could not start fully